jasonfilippou/jasonfilippou/README.md

   - Developer 🖳
   - Bass guitarist 🎸 𝄤

-- 💻 Browse my code samples, which mostly revolve around complex data structures and interview problems in Java, as well as several Machine Learning and Computer Vision algorithms in Python and MATLAB.
+💻 Welcome to my public repos!
+If you like Machine Learning, Vision, Data Structures and modern cloud infrastructure engineering / REST APIs, you've come to the right place.

-- 💬 Let's talk backend engineering, Springboot, Java, Scala, Math, Algorithms, Data Structures, interpreted vs compiled languages and geopolitics of Caucasus and the Near East.
+💬 Let's talk backend engineering, Springboot, Java, Scala, Math, Algorithms, Data Structures, interpreted vs compiled languages and geopolitics of Caucasus and the Near East.

-- 🌱 I’m currently learning containerization, and how to transform my teaching to suit adults who are switching to software as much as students who are making their first steps in this career.
+🌱 I’m currently learning containerization, and how to transform my teaching to suit adults who are switching to software as much as students who are making their first steps in this career.

-- 🔭 I’m also working on improving my leetcode skills 😫 Track my progress and criticize me [here](https://github.com/jasonfilippou/InterviewProblems-Java)!
+🔭 I’m also working on improving my leetcode skills 😫 Track my progress and criticize me [here](https://github.com/jasonfilippou/InterviewProblems-Java)!

-- 📫 How to reach me: Is it about a repo?
+📫 How to reach me: Is it about a repo?
 Make a pull request.
 Otherwise, feel free to [e-mail me](mailto:jason.filippou@gmail.com).

-- ⚡ Fun facts:
+⚡ Fun facts:
   - I have EU and Canadian citizenship.
   - I am fluent in two languages and not fluent in a third one.
   - I have two kitties, Hades and Zeus.

-- 🌐 Other web portals:
+🌐 Other web portals:

   - [Personal site](https://www.jasonfilippou.com/)
   - [LinkedIn](https://www.linkedin.com/in/jasonfilippou/)
   - [Facebook](https://www.facebook.com/jason.filippou.5)

 Thanks for reading! 🙃

 <!--
 **jasonfilippou/jasonfilippou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.